ifarah/ifarah.github.io/_pages/about.md

 My dissertation reseach focuses on how regulations and the **intermediation between local governments and street vendors** impact how urban land uses are assigned and contested in Mexico City and San Francisco.

-Jointly with the National Institute of Health of Mexico, I have also studied how food outlets' healthfulness varies geographically and **the role of informal outlets in food environments**.
+Jointly with the National Institute of Health in Mexico, I have also studied how food outlets' healthfulness varies geographically and **the role of informal outlets in food environments**.

 I have also employed a **wide range of methodological approaches** besides ethnographic methods: examining spatial accessibility metrics, applying mathematical demography to examine firm dynamics, and analyzing heat waves through remote sensing.
 In current projects, I am working on deploying innovative methods I have learned in previous projects to study informality, such as mobile data, point pattern analysis, and satellite imagery.